Date Published: April 19, 2024

 • Secrets management strategy: Plan how API keys, database credentials, and tokens will be stored, rotated, and accessed without exposure in source code or configuration files.

-• Threat model documentation: Produce a formal threat model your engineering team will reference throughout implementation to validate that design assumptions hold as code is written.
+• Threat model documentation: Produce a formal threat model that your engineering team will reference throughout implementation to validate that design assumptions hold as code is written.

 • Encryption planning: Decide which data must be encrypted at-rest, in-transit, or at the field level, and select algorithms and key management approaches that align with compliance requirements.